bavafa/preprocess-pipeline/README.md

 # preprocess-pipeline
-Preprocessing, Pipelines and Hyperparameter Tuning This is project prepared for the BAIT 509: Business Applications of Machine Learning at UBC Sauder School of Business.
+Preprocessing, Pipelines and Hyperparameter Tuning.

+This is project prepared for the BAIT 509: Business Applications of Machine Learning at UBC Sauder School of Business.
 Dataset: https://www.kaggle.com/uciml/adult-census-income